Great0ne/MGS1-PC-Randomizer/README.md

 - Escape Rations (FIXED),
   picking up rations during escape caused crash if an item was given instead, added code to fix it.

+Feel free to report any encountered issues.

 # Credits
 Credits to Denezhou on the fearlessrevolution forums for the MGS1 CheatTable which made me gain a lot of time.

+# Disclaimer
+This is not commercial project.
+It is not affilated with Konami.
+It doesnt endorse piracy in any form.
+You need to own a PC version of the game to play this mod.
+All copyrighted content belongs to their respective owners and may not be illegally distributed.